|

 0 Comments

+When someone receiving Social Security benefits dies, payments stop the month of their death.
+However, checks can still arrive for later months due to processing delays.
+Any payment issued after death is considered an overpayment, even if unintentional.
 The Windfall Elimination Provision, often called the windfall offset, is a rule that can reduce Social Security benefits for people who also receive a pension from work not covered by Social Security, such as certain government or foreign jobs.
 It prevents individuals from receiving a disproportionately high benefit when their non-covered earnings are combined with Social Security, calculating a lower formula-based benefit to maintain fairness.
 The reduction depends on your earnings history and the size of your other pension, but it does not eliminate benefits entirely; it simply adjusts them to reflect what Social Security considers equitable.

 When the Social Security Administration denies an initial application for SSDI or SSI benefits, the denial is statistically normal because approximately two out of every three first-time claims are rejected.
 The denial is rarely the end of the case, however, because the majority of claimants who ultimately receive benefits are awarded them only after one or more appeals, and the overwhelming majority of successful cases are won at the Administrative Law Judge hearing level or beyond.
 This guide explains every stage of the appeals process, the non-negotiable deadlines, the types of evidence that changes outcomes, and the precise statutes, regulations, Social Security Rulings, and court decisions that govern the entire proceeding.